MatteoFalcioni/Learning-LangGraph/README.md

 * Set `OPENAI_API_KEY` in your environment

 ### Sign up and Set LangSmith API

+This is a must for debugging LangChain agents.
+You will not be able to debug without a LangSmith key.

 * Sign up for LangSmith [here](https://docs.langchain.com/langsmith/create-account-api-key#create-an-account-and-api-key), find out more about LangSmith and how to use it within your workflow [here](https://www.langchain.com/langsmith).
 *  Set `LANGSMITH_API_KEY`, `LANGSMITH_TRACING_V2="true"` `LANGSMITH_PROJECT="langchain-academy"`in your environment
 *  If you are on the EU instance also set `LANGSMITH_ENDPOINT`="https://eu.api.smith.langchain.com" as well.

-### Set up Tavily API for web search (Optional, but will be useful later on)

-* Tavily Search API is a search engine optimized for LLMs and RAG, aimed at efficient, quick, and persistent search results.
-* You can sign up for an API key [here](https://tavily.com/).
-It's easy to sign up and offers a very generous free tier.
-Some lessons will use Tavily.

-* Set `TAVILY_API_KEY` in your environment.

 ### Other API Keys

-During the course, we will often suggest the use of other commonly used and very helpful apis, like `OpenRouter`, `Mistral OCR`, `DeepGram`, etc. You can always avoid using these and switch to open source: we will always provide a free alternative.
+During the course, we will often suggest the use of other commonly used and very helpful apis, like `OpenRouter`, `Mistral OCR`, `DeepGram`, etc. These are not free.
+You can always avoid using these and switch to open source: we will always provide a free alternative.

 ### Note on Open Source LLMs (free llms)